turbot/guardrails-samples/README.md

 ## Baselines
 Baselines provide a starting point for the most common configuration templates needed when creating a new Turbot workspace or onboarding a cloud provider resource into Turbot.
 Baselines are implemented with [Terraform](https://www.terraform.io), allowing you to manage and provision Turbot with a repeatable, idempotent, versioned infrastructure-as-code approach.

+## Calculated Policies
+Provides templates for implementing calculated policies.
+Calculated policies allow Turbot administrators to modify or extend the default behavior and logic that Turbot uses to evaluate controls.
+The calculated policy examples are implemented with [Terraform](https://www.terraform.io) allowing you to manage and provision Turbot with a repeatable, idempotent, versioned infrastructure-as-code approach.